 Ford and Ranger customers have become accustomed to the plush, engaging, yet intuitive interior designs and styling.
 Raptor keeps to the theme and then some.
 All the latest comfort and safety features now expected to be fitted in today’s cars are included here, making the unit ultra-safe.

-While the Raptor is the toughest, highest performing version of the Ranger squad, there is a chink in its armour as alas, it’s not classified as a commercial vehicle, unlike all other Pick-ups.
-For this reason, it has its limitations, such as a 650kg max gross payload (compared to 1-tonne in standard variants) and its towing capacity is reduced to 2,500 kg (versus 3.5 tonnes).
-Which is a pity as Ford could build on its sales success even further if Raptor (with certain associated modifications) was also type approved to meet the criteria so that business customer could buy this truly inspirational tough off-roader.
-Of course, they would need to be able to tax it commercial, obtain the VAT rebate on the purchase price and the diesel and other running cost benefits.
-Maybe it could be done?
-Let’s hope so!
+There is no doubt that the Raptor is the toughest, highest performing version of the Ranger squad.
+It is attractive to both the private and business user as it can be classified as a commercial vehicle, like all other Pick-ups.
+Alas, it has its limitations, such as a 650kg max gross payload (compared to 1-tonne in standard variants) and its towing capacity is reduced to 2,500 kg (versus 3.5 tonnes).
+Which is a pity but not a serious issue as the Raptor is truly an inspirational tough off-roader.

 During a prolonged test drive period (thanks to the extended lockdown), some off-roading was experienced.
 As outlined below*, there are numerous setting to meet the even most arduous terrain.
 While heading down to the forest, some fields had been driven through and the grass/gravel/snow mode in 4H did the job with confidence.
 Thankfully there was no need to use the mud/sand setting and while out on the open road, the driver and passenger comfort levels were surprisingly extremely smooth.
 If looking for a more adventurous journey, try the Sport mode.